 |Retail and Wholesale||Less than 3%||3.3%|

-The Hong Kong Exchanges and Clearing Limited, or HKEx, is a stock market and derivatives market.
-It is in Hong Kong, a city-state that was transferred from the United Kingdom to China in 1997.
+The Hong Kong Exchanges and Clearing Limited or HKEx, is a stock market and derivatives market.
+The Hang Seng is the index that tracks the Hong Kong stock exchange.
+It is based in Hong Kong, a city-state that was transferred from the United Kingdom to China in 1997.
 Mainland China selects Hong Kong's administrator, but it has its own currency, judicial system, and legislative branch until 2047.
-The Hang Seng is the index that tracks the Hong Kong stock exchange.

-In November 2014, the Chinese government linked the Shanghai exchange with the Hong Kong exchange through the Shanghai-Hong Kong Connect program.
-Chinese citizens are allowed to trade up to $1.7 billion a day.
+In November 2014, the Chinese government linked the Shanghai exchange with the Hong Kong exchange through the Shanghai-Hong Kong Connect program and added the Shenzhen market in late 2016.
 The Connect program allows foreign investors to buy shares of Chinese companies.
 Prior to the program, only Chinese citizens and a few foreign fund managers could trade mainland China stocks.
+Chinese citizens are allowed to trade up to $1.7 billion per day.
 It also encourages Chinese savers to buy stocks and earn higher returns.

-It is part of President Xi Jinping's economic reform plan to help heavily indebted state-owned companies.
+Part of President Xi Jinping's economic reform plan is to help heavily indebted state-owned companies.
 Higher share prices allow them to raise cash in the stock market.

 Many companies are now listed on both the Shenzhen and Hong Kong exchanges.
-Stock prices are often 25% cheaper on the Hong Kong exchange than the Shenzhen.
+Stock prices are often lower on the Hong Kong exchange than on the Shenzhen.
 That attracts mainland investors.
-(Source: Chinese Stock Buying Frenzy Sweeps Into Hong Kong, The Wall Street Journal, April 9, 2015.)

 China Stock Indexes